 Sonoma weather is pleasant most of the year, but in summer it can be more crowded and hot.
 One of the most popular times to visit is fall, during the harvest, but that's when winemakers are busiest and have the least time for their visitors.

 If you've only got a day, spend it in downtown Sonoma.
 It's just right for a rambling browse, with shops and restaurants surrounding a shady town square full of inviting benches.
 Almost every building has a historic plaque out front and most are dated before 1900.
 You'll find a few wine tasting spots here, so you don't miss a thing.

-- Sonoma Wine Country Weekend, Labor Day2 weekend - features winemaker lunches and dinners, TASTE of Sonoma and a wine auction
+- Sonoma Wine Country Weekend - Labor Day weekend - Features winemaker lunches and dinners, TASTE of Sonoma, and a wine auction

-Towns in the area we call Sonoma Valley include Kenwood, Glen Ellen and the town of Sonoma.
-In some websites (and especially at TripAdvisor), you may need to search for each town separately.
+Towns in the area of Sonoma Valley include Kenwood, Glen Ellen, and the town of Sonoma.
+On some websites (and especially at TripAdvisor), you may need to search for each town separately.

 If you're staying in Sonoma, lodging on the town square or within walking distance of it will be the most convenient.
 However, other places a bit further away may offer enough extras to be worth it.